polly-code/DPDchrom/README.md

 `1,1,3200000,3400000,3200000,3400000,1`

-To perform calculations execute DPDchrom in the command line passing two arguments, _/path/to/file_ and resolution in bp.
+To perform calculations execute DPDchrom in the command line passing **3** arguments, _/path/to/file_, resolution in bp, and chain length.
+Path to file and resolution are self-descriptive.
+If you want to reconstruct a single chain with a fixed length, then pass the number of beads.
+When you don't want to define chain length or have several chain, please, pass **0**.
 Example of the command to reconstruct conformation using file `myfile` at resolution _100 Kb_:

-> ./DPDchrom /home/work/myfile 100000
+> ./DPDchrom /home/work/myfile 100000 0

 ## Postprocessing